 • Yes, where it makes sense.
 SMS is a useful addition for time-sensitive messages or quick sales opportunities.
 It’s used more selectively than email, but it can be very effective when timed well.

 • It doesn’t need to be overwhelming.
-The goal is consistency, not volume.
+The goal is consistency and quality, not volume.
 Together we establish a realistic approach that suits your business and one that it is manageable and effective.

 • Not at all.
 When done properly, these emails feel like a natural extension of your business—sharing products, updates, and reasons to come back, rather than pushing constant discounts.
 Remember, your customers gave you their details because they’re wanting to hear from you, they’re looking forward to it.